luiderek/luiderek/README.md

 ---

 <p align="center">
-  I'm a recent graduate from a full stack bootcamp, and I've worked with React, PostgreSQL, and JavaScript.<br>
+  I'm a recent graduate from a full stack bootcamp, and I've been working with React, JavaScript, and PostgreSQL.<br>
+  I enjoy coding 💻, swing dancing 💃, and searching for the best tacos 🌮 within a 30 minute radius.<br>
   I'm looking forward to learn new skills and to help build tools that make life just a little bit more convenient.<br>
 </p>